 Picnic at the Beach

 There's nowhere more scenic to dine than at the beach in view of the glimmering ocean on a warm, sunny afternoon.
 Luckily, the Sunshine Coast is home to miles of coastline where you'll find plenty of beachfront to explore.
 Grab all the supplies you need for an afternoon of snacking and swimming at the Public Market in Gibsons or Townsite Market in Powell River.
 In Sechelt, there are plenty of specialty food stores, such as Plethora Fine Foods, plus nearby bakeries where you can grab an assortment of baked goods or a loaf of sourdough bread.
-In Powell River, restaurants and cafes offer delicious snacks to go — we're a fan of the gluten-free fried chicken from That Chicken Place for an indulgent beach snack.
+In Powell River, restaurants and cafes offer delicious meals to go for an indulgent beach snack.
 Don't forget to swing by farmers markets and stands — on the Sunshine Coast there are many — for fresh produce and fruit, or if you want to save time, grab a pre-made charcuterie box to go from Good Friday Gibsons or Rosemary Charcuterie in Powell River.